 📍 Various stations.

-🕒 Various dates and start times, though most begin at 7.30pm.
+🕒 Various dates and start times.

-23. Take a deep dive into the magical world of Harry Potter
+30. Take a deep dive into the magical world of Harry Potter

 London for kids I hear you ask… Our beloved capital is pretty much the epicentre for all things Harry Potter, so if your young’uns are fans of the franchise then they’ll be happier than the winner of the house cup.
 After all, where can you pose for a photo at the Platform 9¾, go on a walking tour of filming locations – including The Leaky Cauldron and the Ministry of Magic – and watch Harry Potter and the Cursed Child – all in one day?!
+Here’s our guide to some spellbinding spots that Harry Potter fans will love.

 As if that wasn’t enough, you can also stay at a distinctly Hogwartsian hotel room at Georgian House in Pimlico.
 Expect stained glass windows, stone walls, archways, trunks, cauldrons, and four-poster beds hung with velvet curtains, all hidden behind a secret door.